nihaomiao/MLMI19_WSI-Net/README.md

 Data Preparation
 ----
 Our benchmark dataset is provided by Xiangya Hospital, [Central South University](http://en.csu.edu.cn/index.htm), which is still a private dateset now.
-The detailed descrption of our dataset can be found in our paper.
+The detailed description of our dataset can be found in our paper.
 You may also utilize the other similar public datasets, such as [BACH](https://iciar2018-challenge.grand-challenge.org/), [Camelyon16](https://camelyon16.grand-challenge.org/)